pascal-felique/NNCV/README.md

 The same trained Teacher model will be used during the entire curriculum of the Student.

+ALTERNATIVE: CURRICULUM LEARNING AND KNOWLEDGE DISTILLATION WITH DICE LOSS COMPONENT

 - **main_distillation_dice.sh**:

 There is also a variant of Curriculum Learning and Knowledge Distillation with a Dice Loss component included in the Loss calculation.